 By far, the most important aspect to consider is whether the wireless phone charger is compatible with the make and model of your phone.
 While many wireless chargers are compatible with both Samsung and Apple smartphones, that doesn’t mean they work with other phone models such as Google Pixel.
 And even if you do own a Samsung or Apple smartphone, you still need to confirm that your specific generation supports wireless charging as this is only supported in more recent phone releases.
 These days, most reputable wireless chargers will meet the Qi standard which outlines how many watts the charging speed can support.

 - Charging Speed

 This feature will matter if you want to quickly top off your smartphone’s battery or get it out of the low-battery zone.
 Most wireless chargers can charge phones fairly quickly.
 But typically you’ll see a range of charging speeds between 5W (5 watts), 7.5W, 9W, 10W, and occasionally 15W.
 However, it’s important to note that not all phones can support faster charging speeds.
 Most iPhones max out at 7.5 watts while select Android models can support up to 10 watts.

 - Single vs. Multiple Device Charging

 Unless you live by yourself, finding a wireless charger that supports multiple devices is going to be important for at least one or more rooms in your home.
-Within this division, you can find wireless chargers for multiple phones or wireless chargers that support a range of devices such as smartwatches and smartphones.
+Within this division, you can find wireless chargers for multiple phones or wireless chargers that support a range of devices such as smartwatches and smartphones (Check out our review of the Apple Watch Series 4).
 However, it’s important to note that for some multi-device chargers, the overall charging speed will drop as more devices are added to the pad.

 - Enhanced Functionality